thottiamrp/modernweb-2019dec9/Labs/Ch06-ModernJS/1variables-types/README.md

     let timeInMs = Date.now();
     ```

-1. Use operators to do some rough calculations and console.log to show:
+2. Use operators to do some rough calculations and console.log to show:
     * how many years since epoch
     * how many months
-    * how many daya
+    * how many days